aerobounce/trim.lua/README.md

 ## ❓ Differences from the other similar scripts

 - **trim.lua** is aimed only for extraction of clips with **no-transcoding**.
 Encodings will never be occured.
-- Without encoding, precise video trimming becomes quite tricky and there is a limit what can be done due to keyframe issues.
+- Without encoding, video trimming becomes tricky.
-    - More specifically, without transcoding, points you can specify to trim a video file is not free to choose, but limited to keyframes a file have.
-Otherwise, generated file will be corrupted.
+    - Without transcoding, points you can specify to trim is limited to keyframes.
     - Tested several softwares on macOS and as far as I know there is no software that can do it accurately.
-Well, there is, but none were perfect.
+Well, there is, but none were perfect nor lightweight.
     - This script is here to achieve accuracy as much as possible — **Making a clip from a file within minimum keyframe distance, without transcoding**.

 > In short, `trim.lua` turns mpv into a simple lossless video editor.